 The village of Midway (pop: 621) is tucked in the sun soaked Kettle Valley.
-Midway sits at mile 0 of the famed Kettle Valley Railway.
+Midway sits at mile 0 of the famed Kettle Valley Railway, part of the Great Trail (formerly the Trans Canada Trail).
 It’s the halfway point between the Rocky Mountains and the Pacific ocean.
 Midway is also right at the international border crossing to the United States.
 It is a natural stopping point on any Boundary Country adventure.
 Hike and bike the trails in town and Midway Mountain.
 Explore the Kettle River Museum.
 The Midway MusicFest and the Groovefest are held here each summer.

 Accommodations in Midway include a heritage inn, roadside motel or RV park.
 Medical facilities include a medical clinic, and a dental clinic.
 The nearest veterinary services are in Greenwood, 13 km (8 mi) and Grand Forks, 55 km (34 mi) east.

 Tucked into a narrow valley beneath Jubilee Mountain, between Midway and Grand Forks, Greenwood, (pop.
 700), is Canada’s smallest city.
 Its residents proudly boast of having the best drinking water in the world.
 Greenwood is home to a striking collection of 60 heritage buildings dating back to the late 19th century.
 You can experience Greenwood’s heritage and culture at the Greenwood Museum where the stories of internment and redemption are told.
 Explore nearby Phoenix Mountain on a self-guided interpretive drive, or hike or mountain bike its trails.
-Ride the Trans Canada Trail through Greenwood.
+Ride the Great Trail through Greenwood.
 Take your time and stop to picnic by the river or dine at Deadwood Junction or the Pacific Grill.
-You may also enjoy the the Anaconda Café or the Copper Eagle.
+You may also enjoy the Copper Eagle.

 Accommodations in Grand Forks feature nationally branded hotels, locally owned and operated motels, B&Bs, RV Parks and campgrounds.
 You’ll find Boundary Hospital in Grand Forks, along with a number of dentists, and a veterinarian.

 Christina Lake, (pop.
 1,413) is a summer home-away-from-home for generations of families.
 It is the warmest tree-lined lake in all of BC.
-Travelers are naturally drawn here to play along 45 km (28 mi) of storybook shoreline.
-It’s here where the Trans Canada and the historic Dewdney Trails merge, enticing you outdoors.
+Travellers are naturally drawn here to play along 45 km (28 mi) of storybook shoreline.
+It’s here where the Great Trail and the historic Dewdney Trails merge, enticing you outdoors.
 The folks of Christina Lake love to golf.
 Get on the greens at the Christina Lake Golf Club, an 18-hole course.
 There’s also the Cascade Par 3 executive course

 Christina Lake accommodations are geared towards family vacations.
 Take your pick from private vacation home and cottage rentals.
-There are also B&Bs, motels, RV Resorts and Provincial Park camping.
+Maybe you’d prefer a B&B, motel, RV Resort or Provincial Park camping.
 There is a medical clinic in Christina Lake, while dentists and veterinarians can be found in nearby Grand Forks, 33 km (21 mi) west.